paulleader/ripchord/README.md

 ## TODO

-* Deal with unknown or undefined disc names better.
 * General tidy up.
 * Tidy up logging, split out info and debug logging with optional debug mode.
-* Improve exception handling.
-* Extract configuration into a configuration file.
 * Identify TV series and rip multiple episodes into a directory with appropriate file names.
-* Store the current state of jobs in a persistent store so that processing can be restarted after a failure.
-* Package as a gem.
+* Package somehow.
-* Add notifications to email.
 * Work out a better way of identifying discs.
+Is there something like CDDB for DVDs?
 * Support alternative rippers and transcoders.
 * Add support for audio ripping.

 Things I don't have the hardware for but which would be nice to do eventually:
 * Add support for multiple transcoder threads.
 * Add support for multiple concurrent rips (if you have multiple drives).

-I'm tempted to invert the concurrency model from the current one thread per stage, linked by queues, to one thread per disc, with counting semaphores/mutexes for synchronisation.

 ## Credits